Network 10: Availability

 Network 10 is available in standard definition and in 1080i high definition.
 Core programming is fibre fed out of ATV Melbourne to its sister stations and regional affiliates with TEN Sydney providing national news programming.
-The receiving stations and affiliates then insert their own localised news and advertising which is then broadcast in metropolitan areas via Network 10's owned-and-operated stations TEN Sydney, ATV Melbourne, TVQ Brisbane, ADS Adelaide, and NEW Perth.
+The receiving stations and affiliates then insert their own localised news and advertising which is then broadcast in metropolitan and regional areas via Network 10's owned-and-operated stations: TEN Sydney, ATV Melbourne, TVQ Brisbane, ADS Adelaide, NEW Perth, TNQ Regional Queensland, NRN Northern New South Wales & Gold Coast, CTC Southern NSW & ACT, and GLV/BCV Regional Victoria.

-The network's programming is also carried into regional Australia by various affiliate stations, including Southern Cross 10, WIN Television, Mildura Digital Television, Tasmanian Digital Television, Darwin Digital Television, Central Digital Television and West Digital Television.
+The network's programming is also carried into regional Australia by affiliate stations owned by Seven West Media (SGS/SCN Spencer Gulf & Broken Hill), WIN Television (MGS/LRS Eastern SA, MDN Griffith), Tasmanian Digital Television, Darwin Digital Television, Central Digital Television and West Digital Television.

 In addition to this, 10 is retransmitted via Foxtel's cable and satellite pay television services.

 10 HD

-The 10 HD multichannel was launched on 16 December 2007 until 25 March 2009 and later revived on 2 March 2016.
-It broadcasts identical programming to 10, but in 1080i HD.
+The 10 HD multichannel was launched on 16 December 2007 on channels 1 & 14 for 2 years of experience until breakaway programming.
+10 HD ceased broadcasting on 26 March 2009 with the launch of One HD, and later revived on 2 March 2016.
+It broadcasts identical programming to 10 but in 1080i HD.

-10 Play
+From 2002, this was interspersed with a loop of high definition demonstration material during business hours, for viewing in the showrooms of television retailers, at the conclusion of an equivalent service by Network 10.

+After the Nine Network restarted broadcasting 9HD in November 2015, 10 confirmed that it was working on rebroadcasting 10 HD.
+However, they did not put a time frame on it, stating that they are "working through some technical and rights issues".
+On 11 February 2016, some smart TVs began receiving notification messages advising of 10 HD through a "ghost broadcast" that soon disappeared.

+10 later recommenced simulcasting in high definition on 2 March 2016 on channel 13 from 3pm, in time for the 2016 season of the Virgin Australia Supercars Championship.
+As a result, One was reduced to a standard definition broadcast on both channel 1 and channel 12.
+10 uses MPEG-4 technology to broadcast 10 HD.

+Streaming service

-The network's free video on demand and catch up TV service is called 10 Play.
-Launched on 29 September 2013, it replaced the network's old website that offered limited catch-up TV services.
+The network's free video on demand and catch up TV service, 10 (formerly 10Play), launched on 29 September 2013.
+It replaced the network's old website that offered limited catch-up TV services.
+In December 2022, 10 launched FAST channels on the service.
 The service is available on the web and via apps for mobile devices, smart TVs, set-top boxes and video game consoles.

-Live streaming of Network 10's primary channel commenced on 21 January 2016, although it was available only during selected hours.
-24 hour live streaming of the main channel commenced on 26 January 2018.
-A live stream of 10 Bold was available on a part-time basis until 21 February 2019.
-On 21 February 2019, 10 Bold switched to an 24-hour live stream and 10 Peach was added to the 10 Play live stream service.
-On 27 September 2020, 10 Shake was added to the 10 Play live stream service.

-10 News First during Olympics and Commonwealth Games are not accessible through 10 Play live streaming service due to the digital broadcast rights being owned by IOC rights.